 Is Ethylene Dichloride Toxic?
 What You Need to Know

-At about 10:45 a.m. on January 25, 2022, something shook the communities of Sulphur and Lake Charles, Louisiana.
+At about 10:45 a.m. on January 25, 2022, a huge blast shook the communities of Sulphur and Lake Charles, Louisiana.
 The cause?
 An ethylene dichloride tank at Westlake Chemical South, a plant located about four miles from Lake Charles, had exploded.
 Thick, dark smoke billowed into the air.
 Emergency crews responded quickly, and local schools issued a shelter-in-place order.

 The shelter-in-place order was lifted as soon as authorities determined that no harmful vapors lingered in the air, but six workers were injured in the incident.
 One was treated at the scene and five others were taken to local hospitals.

-When accidents like this happen, residents and workers are left wondering: how harmful was the chemical that was involved in the explosion?
-Does it pose a lasting risk to their health?
-This article will shed light on what ethylene dichloride is, what it’s used for, its toxicity, and so much more.
+When accidents like this happen, nearby residents and workers are often left wondering: How harmful was the chemical that was involved in the explosion?
+Does it pose a lasting health risk?
+Is it safe to go outside after a chemical explosion involving ethylene dichloride?

 What Is Ethylene Dichloride?